rekalogika/rekalogika.dev/docs/domain-event/02-manual-control.md

 * During the initialization of `ManagerRegistry`.
 * During the initialization of an `EntityManagerInterface`.

-When any of these don't occur, there is no opportunity to install the event dispatcher.
+When none of these occurs, there is no opportunity to install the event dispatcher.
 This usually happens only in isolated unit tests.
 To fix the problem, you can install a stub event dispatcher manually like the following.